Getting your Trinity Audio player ready... |

 Colleges that superscore SATs use your highest submitted SAT math score plus your highest submitted reading and writing score to produce your composite score.

-One thing to keep in mind is that some college admissions offices may focus on your highest section scores but still take your other SAT scores into account, or at least be able to see them.
-On the other hand, admissions at some schools may not even see your lower scores, if the school’s policy is to generate your superscore before admissions considers your application.
+One thing to keep in mind is that although some college admissions offices may focus on your highest section scores, they might still take your other SAT scores into account, or at least be able to see them.
+On the other hand, admissions at some schools may not even see your lower scores if the school’s policy is to generate your superscore before the admissions office considers your application.

-We’ll get into these varying scenarios more throughout this article.
-A key point to keep in mind for now is that colleges can superscore based only on the SAT scores you send to them.
-So, depending on how they superscore, you may want to send them only some of your scores, or you may be fine sending them all of your scores.
+We’ll get into these various scenarios throughout this article.
+A key point to keep in mind is that colleges can superscore based only on the SAT scores you send to them.
+So, depending on how they superscore, you may want to send them only some of your scores, or you may be fine with sending them all of your scores.
 (Keep in mind that some schools require that you send all scores.
 You can learn more about the superscoring process and score choice in this article.)

 KEY FACT: